Emerging Science & Technologies Workshop 2025

 Engineering Longevity Therapeutics with Foundation Models

-Jonthan Gootenberg, Harvard Medical School, USA
+Jonthan Gootenberg, Harvard Medical School

 13:20-13:40 (CET)

-Sebastian Lobentanzer, Helmholtz Center, Munich, Germany
+Sebastian Lobentanzer, Helmholtz Center, Munich

 13:40-14:00 (CET)